electronf99/eric-LCD-BT-thingy/README.md

 On the PC end:
 * install bluetooth packages
 * pip3 install bleak psutil

-clone repo and run sender/sender.py
+* clone repo, check the device name on the thingy and update and run sender/sender.py
+* run sender.py

 # Details